Komrod/bootstrap-Formz/README.md

 - url: the URL of the image, if omitted this field only shows a file input (default undefined)
 - columns: string or array of the column classes to use (default form columns)
 - required: boolean, if true it puts an asterisk after the label (default false)
-- preview_click : custom function for preview click (default a quick preview function)
+- preview_click : custom function for full preview (default is a quick preview function)
 - preview: if false, no full preview on the image (default undefined)
 - change: if false, no change button (default undefined)
 - delete: if false, no delete / restore button (default undefined)